Cyb3rR3ap3r/cyb3rr3ap3r.github.io/posts/ctf/cyberseclabs/leakage.md

 ![image](https://user-images.githubusercontent.com/50459517/109025065-006f8000-7684-11eb-873e-9f0c7c549ffe.png)

-Looked like jonathan hard coded his password into the **config.php** file then decided to remove.
+Looks like jonathan hard coded his password into the **config.php** file then decided to remove.
 Lucky for us he didn't remove any of the activity history.
 Lets try to login as jonathan and see what we can find.

 ![image](https://user-images.githubusercontent.com/50459517/109025116-0f563280-7684-11eb-8e48-648405012a3c.png)